The number one reason for scratched lenses is improper cleaning. The second reason is poor handling and storage of safety eyewear.

 Step 4: Use a lens-safe tissue provided at the cleaning station to dry and wipe clean.
 Let the lenses air dry before re-wearing.

-Note: If you don’t have an eyewear tissue dispensing or cleaning station, use a soft microfiber cloth or eyewear approved tissue to dry the lens after rinsing off with water.
+Important: If you don’t have an eyewear tissue dispensing or cleaning station, use a soft microfiber cloth or eyewear approved tissue to dry the lens after rinsing off with water.
+If using HexArmor® safety eyewear, only use HexArmor® cleaning products to clean lenses.
+This is essential to preserving the performance of TruShield® anti-fog coatings.

 Step 5: If you’re not immediately putting the safety eyewear on, store it in a secure spot like a locker, or in a pouch.
 Never put unprotected safety eyewear in your pocket.